My husband and I made very few new investments this year.

-But we can’t settle on buying any property that we can afford, just to check the task off the list.
-I have to remain vigilant about not letting my desire to own a rental home trump rational decision making.
+But we can’t just say “yes” to the first property that we could afford, just to check the task off the list.
+I have to remain vigilant about not letting my desire to own a rental home trump rational decision-making.
 Great investment decisions are rarely made when emotions are at play.

-Now that we have decided to not buy a rental property this year, the money that we have saved for down payment is freed up.
+Now that we have decided not to buy a rental property this year, the money we have saved for the down payment is freed up.
 Here is what we plan to do with that money:

 - Maximize this year’s RRSP contributions